 If you have an office phone, you will need to set up voicemail.
-The TechHelp page will walk you through the process: http://techhelp.mcla.edu/index.php/Voicemail Setup
+The TechHelp page will walk you through the process.

 Wireless Access

 The best and easiest way to connect to MCLA's wireless network is to use BlazerNet.
 When connecting to BlazerNet for the first time you should open a web browser which will then redirect you to a device registration portal.
 You will need your MCLA User ID and password to log in.
 Once logged in, you will have the option to register the device that you are connecting with.
 After the device is successfully registered, it will be able to connect to the network without any further action needed.
 BlazerNet also provides the ability to connect devices that do not have a web browser such as media players, gaming consoles, and smart TVs.